alexandrughinea/rag-pipeline/README.md

 # RAG Pipeline

-A production-ready Retrieval Augmented Generation (RAG) pipeline that processes various document types, generates embeddings, and provides a conversation interface using local LLMs (including llama 3.1)
+A Retrieval Augmented Generation (RAG) pipeline built with FastAPI, ChromaDB, and the Transformers library, designed to process various file types, extract their content, generate embeddings, and enhance information retrieval.

 ## Features